tottotza1/Workspace-Manager-Chrome-Extension/README.md

 * Easier way to overwrite an existing workspace
 * Create history of workspaces (for how long?)
 * Ability to share a workspace (how?)
+* add web page icon on show all tabs
+* add ability to select individual tab in show all tabs
+* update look/feel of show all tabs page - add logo